progmaticltd/homebox/docs/features.md

 compromised.

 You can also choose to explicitly reject (bounce) emails containing viruses.
-In all case, the analysis is done after the email queue, making the process non blocking and efficient on small resourced hardware.
+In all case, the analysis is done after the email queue, making the process non-blocking and efficient on small resourced hardware.

 ## Antispam with automatic learning